9th December 2024

 2. Declarations of interest for any agenda item.

-It was proposed by Cllr Mrs Hopkins and seconded by Cllr Barling that the minutes of 11th December were a true record of the meeting, and they were agreed to be signed.
+It was proposed by Cllr gallagher and seconded by Cllr Hurst that the minutes of the 11th November were a true record of the meeting, and they were agreed to be signed.

 4. Finance